Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 3. Never do household chores when your child is napping (that’s YOUR time to take a break!)

 If you do housework when your baby or toddler is napping, it will feel like you’re doing a lot more cleaning in your week than you actually are.
 Do yourself a favor and never do your house chores when the baby or toddler is napping; take a break then instead.

 4. Do little bits of housework here and there during the course of your day

 Get in the habit of doing a 1 to 5 minute cleaning task when possible.
 For example, dust the furniture in the family room while baby is laying there in the same room looking at you.
 Then return to baby.

-5. Forget the mop and bucket for floors
+5. Pick an easier option than a mop and bucket for cleaning the floors

-If a cleaning product you need isn’t available at your normal supermarket, consider buying it online.
-It’s much more convenient than having to pack everyone up and drive extra miles to a store and hunting down the product while keeping baby or toddler happy in the store.
+If a cleaning product you need isn’t available at your normal supermarket, buy it online, don't make a special trip to a different store.
+It’s way more convenient to get things delivered than having to pack everyone up and drive to a store and hunt down the product while keeping baby or toddler happy in the store.